SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 This is challenging for home networks where multiple hosts may be running behind the same CPE, with each of them running a video application.

+REQ-??: ??  (this use-case implies inter-flow priority, which is out of scope for this I-D.)

 ## Privacy Considerations {#privacy}